vincilbishop/ios-app-example/README.md

 #### Summary

 This implementation is a type ahead search app against the Seat Geek API.
 The type ahead updates a list of results as the search query changes.
 Results can be tapped to view them on a details screen.
 On the details screen the result can be favorited.
-On the type ahead screen, results matching the favorites list should show a visual indication that they are favorited.
+On the type ahead screen, results matching the favorites list show a visual indication that they are favorited.

 #### Features